Q1. How do I select a graduate school?

 2.What have you accomplished so far that strengthens your interest in the program?

-Answer should be supported with examples that include course work, honor's thesis, research projects, internships, volunteer experience, professional work, awards, and publications.
+should be supported with examples that include course work, honor's thesis, research projects, internships, volunteer experience, professional work, awards, and publications.

 3.Why do you want to pursue a graduate or professional degree?